 4. You pretend not to see an acquaintance in public.

 Why call when you can write?
 As an introvert, I apply this rule to all situations.
 At work, if my manager needs some information and asks me to call a colleague in another department, I never do.
-Instead, I send an email or text.
-Sometimes my manager gets impatient: “So have you found out about ___?”
+Instead, I send an email or a text.
+Sometimes my manager gets impatient: “Have you found out about ___?”
 That’s when I might tell a white lie, saying, “Nobody picked up, so I had to write an email.”

 What “weird” things do you do as an introvert?
 Let me know in the comments below.